PeopleForBikes/brokenspoke/docs/content/_index.md

 [[extra.list]]
 title = "SVGgloo"
-content = "A tool to handle data-merge operations between and SVG template and a CSV file."
+content = "A tool to handle data-merge operations between an SVG template and a CSV file."

 [[extra.list]]
 title = "Infrastructure"